projectacrn/acrn-hypervisor/doc/tutorials/using_windows_as_uos.rst

       set **DVMT Pre-Allocated** to **64MB** and set **PM Support** to **Enabled**.

-Create a Windows 10 image in the Service VM
+Create a Windows 10 Image in the Service VM
 ===========================================

 Create a Windows 10 image to install Windows 10 onto a virtual disk.

-Download Win10 image and drivers
+Download Win10 Image and Drivers
 --------------------------------

 #.
 Download `MediaCreationTool20H2.exe <https://www.microsoft.com/software-download/windows10>`_.